Skip to article frontmatterSkip to article content

 plt.show()

-(spatial spread is new; nb 01 had zero spread here)
+(spatial spread is the new feature; nb 01 had zero spread here)

 <Figure size 1500x1300 with 8 Axes>